Public Health

 6 MIN READ

-A successful routine screening program begins with outreach strategies rooted in engagement outside the community health center’s walls, forming long-term bonds with the community and delivering educational messages that stick.
+A successful routine screening program (PDF) begins with outreach strategies rooted in engagement outside the community health center’s walls, forming long-term bonds with the community and delivering educational messages that stick.

 • Health care is not a priority compared to income, housing or food insecurity